 The 2024 School of Music Research Symposium invites students and staff to discuss the themes 'Music and Innovation'.
-The event will feature presentations, lightning talks and posters.
+The event features presentations, lightning talks and posters.
 Keynote speakers include Emery Schubert and Eloise Doherty.

 Attendance